 Listen To This Article - Click Play

 Time certainly flies when you’re having fun!
-Believe it or not, the famous Dollywood theme park turned 30 years old this week.
+Believe it or not, the famous Dollywood theme park turned 30 years old in May of 2016!
 To celebrate the park’s big birthday, Visit My Smokies is taking a look back at Dollywood’s incredible history.
 Read on to learn how Dolly Parton created one of the country’s most popular vacation destinations.

 While Dollywood may be 30 years old, a theme park has been operating in its location for over 50 years!
 Here is a quick glance at the three attractions that came before Dolly Parton got involved with the park:

 Rebel Railroad was launched in 1961 by the Robbins Brothers from North Carolina.
 The centerpiece of this small-scale park was a coal-fired steam train, known as Klondike Katie.
 Today, visitors to the theme park can still ride the same rails on the Dollywood Express!

 Goldrush Junction became the park’s new name in 1970 when Rebel Railroad was purchased by Art Modell, the owner of the Cleveland Browns.
 In addition to a variety of new attractions, a chapel dedicated to local doctor Robert F. Thomas was added to the park in 1973.
 This proved to be a happy coincidence, because Dr. Thomas was the physician who delivered Dolly Parton!

 Silver Dollar City was the theme park’s final pre-Dollywood incarnation.
 The original Silver Dollar City opened in 1960 in Branson, Missouri.
 When the Herschend family purchased Goldrush Junction in 1977, they opened a sister park in Pigeon Forge.
 If you love Dollywood’s delicious cinnamon bread, you can thank Silver Dollar City for building the park’s grist mill!